warbe-maker/warbe-maker.github.io/_posts/2021-02-06-Programatically-updating-Excel-VBA-code.markdown

  - programmatically updating the code of individual _VB-Project-Components_
  - programmatically synchronizing  _VB-Projects_

-The services cater to professional and semi-professional VB-Project developers.
+The services cater professional and semi-professional VB-Project developers.
 They are implemented as a dedicated Workbook which may either be used directly (just opened) or via a setup _Addin-Workbook_.

 ## Basic considerations
 - A VB-Component developed, maintained and tested in one Workbook and used in many others is regarded a _Common-Component_, preferably automatically updated when changed.
 - A productive _VB-Project_ may be modified with a minimum downtime when a copy is modified and finally synchronized.
 - There is no safe and stable way to programmatically modify the code of a _VB-Project_  other than delegating this service to another dedicated _VB-Project_.
 - A component cannot be simply removed and replaced by importing an _Export-File_ because the removal of a _VBComponent_ is postponed by the system until the running process has ended.
 However, renaming and removing does the trick because the rename puts the component out of the way for the import.
-- A programmatic update service may be available either by means of an open Workbook or via an Addin-Workbook
+- A programmatic update service may be available either by means of an open Workbook or via an _Addin-Workbook_
 - Any service must be executed either via the _immediate window_ or called via `Application.Run`

 ## Synchronization specific considerations